Brainicism/KMQ_Discord/docs/GAMEPLAY.md

 Setting the exclude option ignores songs by the specified artists.
 For instance `/exclude set group_1:Day6 group_2:Momoland` ignore songs by those two artists.
 You can view the list of groups names via the link in `/help exclude`.

--   List all set excluded groups using `/list exclude`
+-   List all set excluded groups using `/list type:exclude`
 -   Add excluded groups (these artists won't play) using `/exclude add`
 -   Remove excluded groups (these artists will play) using `/exclude remove`
 -   To reset this option, type `/exclude reset`